Nine Raters, One Index: Carrying LLM Disagreement into Labour-Market Estimates: Construction of GAISI

-We define the threshold of 25\%-time savings, rather than 50\% as used in EMMR, as our criterion for meaningful exposure, consistent with assumptions of average labour cost savings \parencite{Acemoglu2025TheAI}.
+We define the threshold of 25\% time savings for a typical competent worker, rather than 50\% as used in EMMR, as our criterion for meaningful exposure, consistent with assumptions of average labour cost savings \parencite{Acemoglu2025TheAI}.
 While this threshold is necessarily arbitrary, even smaller efficiency gains from LLM use may be meaningful in high-intensity work environments.
 In sensitivity checks, we assess how well the resulting index compares to versions using the original assessment rubric and cutpoints.

-Unlike EMMR, which assigned tasks to mutually exclusive exposure categories, we prompted the LLMs to return a probability distribution across all four exposure levels (E0-E3).
+Unlike EMMR, which assigned tasks to mutually exclusive exposure categories, we prompted the LLMs to return a probability distribution across all four exposure levels (E0--E3).
 This decision reflects the high-level nature of SES work activities, which would typically comprise subtasks with varying susceptibility to AI.
-For example, a task like “problem solving” may include both elements amenable to generative AI augmentation or automation and others that are not.
-By eliciting probabilistic judgments, we capture fractional exposure, enabling a potentially more nuanced assessment of how generative AI may impact various aspects of work.
+For example, a task like ``problem solving'' may include both elements amenable to generative AI augmentation or automation and others that are not.
+The probabilistic format is designed to accommodate cases where exposure-level distinctions are blurred.
+The prompt required that the probabilities sum to unity across exposure levels; ex-post verification confirmed compliance aside from minimal rounding errors across all 18,698 retrieved ratings (mean = 1.000, SD $\approx$ 0.000).
 Following EMMR, E2 and E3 were treated as latent exposure when constructing a summative index of generative AI exposure.

-To capture the occupational context of tasks, we classified each of the 44 SES tasks separately for each of the 25 sub-major (2-digit) groups in the UK Standard Occupational Classification 2010, resulting in 1,100 occupation-task combinations.
-These were primarily assessed by Google’s Gemini 1.5 Pro, and in extensions by Gemini~2.5~Pro and OpenAI’s GPT-4o.
-In this study, LLMs serve as automated raters and knowledge synthesis engines, leveraging their extensive training corpora to estimate the likelihood that generative AI can meaningfully augment specific tasks within defined occupational settings.
+To capture the occupational context of tasks, we classified each of the 44 SES tasks separately for each of the 25 sub-major (2-digit) groups in the UK Standard Occupational Classification 2010, giving 1,100 task-occupation cells.
+Every cell is rated by nine raters drawn from three vendors and several model generations: Gemini~1.5~Pro, 2.5~Pro and 3.1~Pro; GPT-4o, 5.1, 5.4, 5.5 and 5.6-Luna; and GLM~5.2.
+The panel is a purposive selection, assembled so that the ratings vary by vendor and model generation, and, through the random seed, within a fixed configuration.
+It holds 18,698 ratings at the main prompt.\footnote{Two task-occupation ratings were lost due to API errors.} The panel is not intended to be representative of all LLMs, but rather to capture the range of plausible ratings that a researcher might obtain when using frontier LLMs as raters.